Hello, my dear colleagues!

-Before you start with the training, you have to apply to become a trainer or to be invited from someone from inside of Edmodo.
-I was invited so I don’t know how does the initial application looks like.
-The first step is the application group where you have to complete a test and showcase your Edmodo knowledge, along with creating a screencast so that the trainers can see how effectively you use Edmodo.
+Before starting the training, you have to apply to become a trainer or be invited by someone from inside of Edmodo.
+I was invited, so I don’t know how does the initial application work.
+The first step is the application group, where you have to complete a test and showcase your Edmodo knowledge, along with creating a screencast so that the trainers can see how effectively you use Edmodo.

-When you complete these two steps, you will be officially enrolled into the certification course which had 8 assignments + an onboarding webinar at the end.
+When you complete these two steps, you will be officially enrolled in the certification course, which had 8 assignments + an onboarding webinar at the end.

 Train the Trainer course

 The classroom has groups – discussions & questions and share your work.
-The participants were very active and you can get a lot of constructive feedback in the group! 🙂 A rare gem in the online proffesional development world.
+The participants were very active and you can get a lot of constructive feedback in the group! :) A rare gem in the online professional development world.